cardano-foundation/CIPs/CIP-xxxx/README.md

 ### Acceptance Criteria

 - [ ] [CPS-0014] is accepted.
+- [ ] At least 1 CIPs are accepted into the Tag registry for historical tags.
-- [ ] At least 1 CIP that defines tag/s for a cardano data structure.
+- [ ] At least 1 CIPs are accepted into the Tag registry for new tags.
+- [ ] At least 3 CIPs of any kind are accepted into the Tag registry.

 ### Implementation Plan